THE 1974 CORVETTE

 We currently have the following 1974 corvettes for sale:

-Numbers matching, 454 engine, auto transmission, black leather interior, power steering, power brakes, rally wheels, AM/FM/Cassette, A/C, tilt and telescopic steering column, and much more.
+Numbers matching, four speed manual transmission, black interior, black top, power steering, a/c, rally wheels, and much more.

 |MODEL||1974 CHEVROLET CORVETTE|